y44k0v/sudoku_solver/README.md

 # sudoku_solver

-Basic sudoku solver that fills values where only one value option is available
+Basic python sudoku solver that fills values where only one value option is available

 Puzzle taken from the [wikipedia](https://en.wikipedia.org/wiki/Sudoku)  article.